Esri/reveal.js/README.md

 # Esri reveal.js

-> reveal decks to look like the Esri templates
+> Esri branded reveal.js slidedeck templates

-A jumpstart for Esri staff that want their reveal decks to look like the templates that are distributed for PowerPoint.
+A jumpstart for folks that want to give a presentation using [reveal.js](https://github.com/hakimel/reveal.js/) using a slidedeck template that matches the ones for PowerPoint.

 ![Project preview](img/project-preview.gif)